Shopify/money/README.md

 - Provides a `Money::Currency` class which encapsulates all information about a monetary unit.
 - Does NOT provide APIs for exchanging money from one currency to another.
-- wont lose pennies during division!
+- Will not lose pennies during division!
 - Money::NullCurrency for no currency support

 ## Installation